 What is CLAWS?
 The CLAWS program was created as a way for KHS to provide pet food for pet owners in Kootenai County who are struggling to feed their pets due to financial hardship.
 This program is meant to supplement your food supply and may not fulfill the dietary needs of your pet(s).

-You qualify for CLAWS if you live in Kootenai County and are 60 years of age or older with a low income; you received federal or state financial assistance; or you meet the federal poverty income guidelines.
+You qualify for CLAWS if you live in Kootenai County and you receive federal or state financial assistance; or you meet the federal poverty income guidelines.
 We do require a copy of your current drivers license/photo ID; proof of Kootenai County residency; and noted documentation/letter of benefits for the assistance you are receiving.

 For more information and/or to sign up, please contact KHS' Operations Manager at 208.772.4019.